WBT-Kenya/Learn-Verify-Earn-platform/README.md

-# Social LEarn, Verify, Earn platform with Arbitrum RollUp.
+# Social Learn, Verify, Earn platform with Arbitrum RollUp.

 This project is intended to be used with the
 [Hardhat Beginners Tutorial](https://hardhat.org/tutorial), but you should be